-Is becoming an acrobat right for me?
+Is becoming a film director right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a film director is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a film director or another similar career!